Innovate UK

 Grant in 2022

 Transdermal Diagnostics is a technology company focused on enhancing the prevention, diagnosis, and management of chronic conditions, particularly diabetes.
-The firm has developed a wearable technology platform that facilitates needle-free and continuous monitoring of blood sugar levels.
-This is achieved through the use of affordable disposable patches, which provide users with valuable biological insights.
-By enabling individuals with diabetes and prediabetes to monitor their condition more effectively, Transdermal Diagnostics aims to empower users to make informed decisions that contribute to healthier lifestyles.
+It has developed a wearable technology platform that facilitates needle-free and continuous monitoring of glucose levels.
+This innovative approach utilizes affordable, disposable patches, allowing individuals with diabetes and prediabetes to gain valuable biological insights.
+By providing real-time data, Transdermal Diagnostics empowers users to make informed decisions about their health, ultimately promoting a healthier lifestyle.

 SEQUENTIAL